wellimbharath/tycho-simulation/src/evm/Readme.md

 ```

 - `AccountInfo`: Contains core account details like balance, nonce, and code (for smart contract accounts).
 - `permanent_storage`: Allows setting predefined storage slots.
-When the simulation requires a specific storage slot,
+During simulation, the engine will prioritise the slots
-  the engine first checks this storage.
+  listed here above those provided by the database.
 - `mocked`: Determines whether the account is mocked (see below).

 ### Simulation-time overrides

-You can override the chain state only for the duration of a single simulation.
+You can override the chain state for the duration of a single simulation.
 This is done by
-setting `SimulationParameters.overrides` to a mapping of form `HashMap<Address, HashMap<U256, U256>>`.
+setting `SimulationParameters.overrides` to a mapping of form `[Address -> [slot -> value]]`.

 Overrides set here take precedence over an account's permanent storage.